martinthomson/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

-At a congestion event, if the current *cwnd* is less than *W<sub>max</sub>*, this indicates that the saturation point experienced by this flow is getting reduced because of the change in available bandwidth.
+At a congestion event, if the current *cwnd* is less than *W<sub>max</sub>*, this indicates that the saturation point experienced by this flow is getting reduced because of a change in available bandwidth.
 Then we allow this flow to release more bandwidth by reducing *W<sub>max</sub>* further.
-This action effectively lengthens the time for this flow to increase its congestion window because the reduced *W<sub>max</sub>* forces the flow to have the plateau earlier.
+This action effectively lengthens the time for this flow to increase its congestion window, because the reduced *W<sub>max</sub>* forces the flow to plateau earlier.
 This allows more time for the new flow to catch up to its congestion window size.

-The fast convergence is designed for network environments with multiple CUBIC flows.
-In network environments with only a single CUBIC flow and without any other traffic, the fast convergence SHOULD be disabled.
+Fast Convergence is designed for network environments with multiple CUBIC flows.
+In network environments with only a single CUBIC flow and without any other traffic, Fast Convergence SHOULD be disabled.

 ## Timeout

-In case of timeout, CUBIC follows AIMD TCP to reduce *cwnd*
+In case of a timeout, CUBIC follows AIMD TCP to reduce *cwnd*
 {{!RFC5681}}, but sets *ssthresh* using {{{β}{}}}*<sub>cubic</sub>*
-(same as in {{mult-dec}}) that is different from AIMD TCP
+(same as in {{mult-dec}}) in a way that is different from AIMD TCP
 {{!RFC5681}}.

-During the first congestion avoidance after a timeout, CUBIC increases its congestion window size using {{eq1}}, where t is the elapsed time since the beginning of the current congestion avoidance, *K* is set to 0, and *W<sub>max</sub>* is set to the congestion window size at the beginning of the current congestion avoidance.
-In addition, for the AIMD-friendly region, *W<sub>est</sub>* should be set to the congestion window size at the beginning of the current congestion avoidance.
+During the first congestion avoidance stage after a timeout, CUBIC increases its congestion window size using {{eq1}}, where *t* is the elapsed time since the beginning of the current congestion avoidance, *K* is set to 0, and *W<sub>max</sub>* is set to the congestion window size at the beginning of the current congestion avoidance stage.
+In addition, for the AIMD-friendly region, *W<sub>est</sub>* SHOULD be set to the congestion window size at the beginning of the current congestion avoidance.

 ## Spurious Congestion Events

-For the cases where CUBIC reduces its congestion window in response to detection of packet loss via duplicate ACKs or timeout, there is a possibility that the missing ACK would arrive after the congestion window reduction and the corresponding packet retransmission.
-For example, packet reordering that is common in networks could trigger this behavior.
-A high degree of packet reordering could cause multiple events of congestion window reduction where spurious losses are incorrectly interpreted as congestion signals, thus degrading CUBIC's performance significantly.
+In cases where CUBIC reduces its congestion window in response to having detected packet loss via duplicate ACKs or timeouts, there is a possibility that the missing ACK would arrive after the congestion window reduction and a corresponding packet retransmission.
+For example, packet reordering could trigger this behavior.
+A high degree of packet reordering could cause multiple congestion window reduction events, where spurious losses are incorrectly interpreted as congestion signals, thus degrading CUBIC's performance significantly.

 When there is a congestion event, a CUBIC implementation SHOULD save the current value of the following variables before the congestion window